 Whatever you call them, they are an absolute must-try!
 Not only are they insanely delicious, but they are also actually incredibly easy to make as well.

-Reginelle cookies have sweet, nutty flavor due to sesame seeds and a pleasant satisfying crunch that you’ll love from the first bite!
+- Flavor - Reginelle cookies have sweet, nutty flavor due to sesame seeds and a pleasant satisfying crunch that you’ll love from the first bite.

-Want to try them Italian way?
-Pour yourself a glass of Marsala!
+- Try them Italian way - Pour yourself a glass of sweet Marsala wine.

 - Flour – all purpose flour.